leeisack/ROS_YOLO/README.md

 RVIZ
 ===========
-> #### Additionally, using RVIZ can help you visually.
+> #### Additionally, it can be visually helpful if you use RVIZ.
 RVIZ is a 3D visualization tool for ROS applications.
 > install
 > The installation command differs depending on your ROS (in my case it was the melodic version).
 > ```